Getting Started guide

 Conditional blocks

-In addition to inline conditionals, which provide a quick way to execute a command or a rule depending on the result of a validation, we also provides conditional blocks to allow you to test multiple conditions with multiple commands and/or rules.
+In addition to inline conditionals, which provide a quick way to execute a command or a rule depending on the result of a validation, we also provide conditional blocks to allow you to test multiple conditions with multiple commands and/or rules.

 You can execute multiple commands on one condition.
 For example: